Human Relations (B.A.)

 Dr. Roberta Goldberg, Professor of Sociology

-Dr. Deborah Harris O'Brien, Associate Professor of Psychology
+Dr. Deborah Harris O'Brien, Associate Professor of Psychology (program chair)

 Dr. Konia Kollehlon, Associate Professor of Sociology